Communities

 @Carl please clarify?Isnt it well written,correct or well presented?

-Carl‭ wrote about 3 years ago · edited about 3 years ago
+Carl‭ wrote over 3 years ago · edited over 3 years ago

 MissMulan‭ The question and answers you have given are poorly presented and not easy to read/understand.
 The question is too specific to be useful for anyone other than yourself.
 And most importantly, the solution in your answer is incorrect!
 That is unacceptable and, honestly, embarassing.